ivantrj/GuessTheFlag/README.md

-## Guess The Flag iOS game made with SwiftUI
+## Guess The Flag iOS game made with SwiftUI.